Enterprise Management Incentives (EMI) Schemes

 EMI schemes provide a tax-efficient and flexible way to incentivise people in your business by enabling those people to become shareholders.
 Normally aimed at managers they are open to any member of your team.

 Why do they work?

-Growth – Your key people will be incentivised to grow your business because as shareholders they will share in the ultimate growth of the company.
+Growth – With key people incentivised to grow your business as shareholders, they will share in the ultimate growth of the company.

 Retention – Your key people will be easier to retain because they will take a long-term approach to working in the business.

 Succession – Your key people will find it easier to take over from you once they have a foothold through owning shares.

 Tax – the EMI scheme provides for a relatively cheap way to own shares with a favourable capital gains regime for the employee.

 Exit – They can be designed to “cash in” only on the ultimate sale of the company.